-- 289 selection.
-Unfortunately none of the algorithms was capable to deal with the large and - 290 sparsely populated descriptor matrix.
-Based on this result we can conclude, that Mol- - 291 Print2D descriptors are at the moment unsuitable for standard global machine learning - 292 algorithms. - 293 lazar does not suffer from the size and sparseness problem, because (a) it utilizes inter- - 294 nally a much more efficient occurrence based representation and (b) it uses fingerprints - only for similarity calculations and not as model parameters. - 296 PaDEL calculates topological and physical-chemical descriptors. - 297 TODO: Verena kannst Du bitte die Deskriptoren nochmals kurz beschreiben - 298 PaDEL descriptors were used for lazar, R and Tensorflow models.
-All models based on - 299 PaDEL descriptors had similar crossvalidation accuracies that were significantly lower - 300 than lazar MolPrint2D results.
-Direct comparisons are available only for the lazar - algorithm, and also in this case PaDEL accuracies were lower than MolPrint2D accura- - 302 cies. - Based on lazar results we can conclude, that PaDEL descriptors are less suited for - 304 chemical similarity calculations than MP2D descriptors.
+299 lazar does not suffer from the size and sparseness problem, because (a) it utilizes interonly for similarity calculations and not as model parameters.

+300 nally a much more efficient occurrence based representation and (b) it uses fingerprints

+- PaDEL calculates topological and physical-chemical descriptors. - 303 TODO: Verena kannst Du bitte die Deskriptoren nochmals kurz beschreiben - 304 PaDEL descriptors were used for lazar, R and Tensorflow models.
+All models based on - Padel descriptors had similar crossvalidation accuracies that were significantly lower - than lazar MolPrint2D results.
+Direct comparisons are available only for the lazar - algorithm, and also in this case PaDEL accuracies were lower than MolPrint2D accura- - 308 cies. - 309 Based on lazar results we can conclude, that PaDEL descriptors are less suited for - 310 chemical similarity calculations than MP2D descriptors.
 It is also likely that PaDEL - descriptors lead to less accurate predictions for global models, but we cannot draw any - definitive conclusion in the absence of MP2D models.

-of Algorithms
+313 Algorithms

-- 308 lazar is formally a k-nearest-neighbor algorithm that searches for similar structures - 309 for a given compound and calculates the prediction based on the experimental data - 310 for these structures.
+lazar is formally a k-nearest-neighbor algorithm that searches for similar structures

+- ${315}$ for a given compound and calculates the prediction based on the experimental data - 316 for these structures.
 The QSAR literature calls such models frequently local models, - because models are generated specifically for each query compound.
-R and Tensorflow - models are in contrast global models, i.e. a single model is used to make predictions for all compounds.
-It has been postulated in the past, that local models are more accurate, because they can account better for mechanisms, that affect only a subset of the training data.
-Our results seem to support this assumption, because standard lazar models with MolPrint2D descriptors perform better than global models.
-The accuracy of lazar models with PaDEL descriptors is however substantially lower and comparable to global models with the same descriptors.

-This observation may lead to the conclusion that the choice of suitable descriptors is more important for predictive accuracy than the modelling algorithm, but we were unable to obtain global MP2D models for direct comparisons.
-The selection of an appropriate modelling algorithm is still crucial, because it needs the capability to handle the descriptor space.
-Neighbour (and thus similarity) based algorithms like lazar have a clear advantage in this respect over global machine learning algorithms (e.g. RF, SVM, LR, NN), because Tanimoto/Jaccard similarities can be calculated efficiently with simple set operations.
+R and Tensorflow - 318 models are in contrast global models, i.e. a single model is used to make predictions - for all compounds.
+It has been postulated in the past, that local models are more - accurate, because they can account better for mechanisms, that affect only a subset of - the training data.
+Our results seem to support this assumption, because standard lazar - models with MolPrint2D descriptors perform better than global models.
+The accuracy - of lazar models with PaDEL descriptors is however substantially lower and comparable - to global models with the same descriptors. - This observation may lead to the conclusion that the choice of suitable descriptors is more - important for predictive accuracy than the modelling algorithm, but we were unable to obtain global MP2D models for direct comparisons.
+The selection of an appropriate modelling algorithm is still crucial, because it needs the capability to handle the descrip-328 tor space.
+Neighbour (and thus similarity) based algorithms like lazar have a clear 329 advantage in this respect over global machine learning algorithms (e.g. RF, SVM, LR, 330 operations.
+332